gopinathsjsu/team-project-direwolves/README.md

 ### Customer
 *  can register for the airlines
 *  can login for the airlines
+*  search a flight
-*  can create a reservation
+*  can create a reservation ( Book a flight)
-*  purchase a seat (Only aisle seats are chargable)
+*  purchase a seat (Economy and Bussiness class)
 *  can update the reservation( Only seat can be updated using update reservation)
 *  can cancel the reservation
-*  Can update the Profile
+*  can update the Profile
-*  can view the mileage points used and added while reservation
+*  can view the mileage points used and add while reservation
-*  can view all the bookings
+*  Can view all the bookings

 ### Admin
-* Can Create a flight
+* can create a flight
 * View all the bookings created by a passenger